-“This extension gives producers an additional tool to make the decisions that best suit their individual operations.”
+“This extension gives producers an additional tool to Flexibility and options for producers dealing with dry conditions make the decisions that best suit their individual operations.”

 “The lack of moisture through the spring and so far this growing season has severely reduced the hay and forage crops in many parts of the province,” Stewart said.
 “By being flexible with existing programs, we are hoping to help producers source the feed they need for their livestock.”